AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-1/functionalComponentHooks.md

 From the get go, you've been learning React through Class-based components so you can manage component state.
 Now we're asking you to switch to Functional components and use this new thing called Hooks instead of lifecycle methods and state.
 This may be frustrating but remember, React is the foremost front-end library in the world with wide adoption.
 Because of this, many applications are built with it.
 In the beginning of React, the only way to manage component state was through the use of Class-based components.
 Because of this you will likely see them in legacy code bases, Google searches, code examples on StackOverflow and equivalent forums.

-In the end it is important to know both because, the React development team has said they have no plans to remove Class-based components.
+In the end, it is important to know both because, the React development team has said they have no plans to remove Class-based components by making them obsolete or non-compatible.

 ### Converting Class-based to Functional

-Under the hood both Class-based components and functional components work exactly the same with DOM changes based on the state reference in memory.
+Under-the-hood, both Class-based components and functional components work exactly the same with DOM changes based on the state reference in memory.
 The examples below show the conversion of code from Class-based component to Functional Component using a hook to manage state.

 === "The Class-based Way"